gregorydlogan/oc-config-management/README.md

  - Running `--tags config,reset` resets the database, filesystem, and ensures all of your config files are in the expected state, then restarts Opencast.
  - If you are switching between Opencast versions when testing, first run `--tags uninstall` to remove the packages, then checkout the correct branch of these playbooks.
-Then run `--tags untagged,reset` to install and reset.
+Then run `--tags opencast,reset` to install and reset.
    Without the reset tag you will see an error when the database is imported because the schema will already exist.
+ - If you are testing a CI system you can combine the above as `--tags uninstall,opencast,reset` to uninstall the current version, reinstall the same branch (but likely new build), and clear the database and storage system before restarting Opencast.